 Yes, you may remain on campus during Thanksgiving vacation and spring vacation, but the dining room is closed during those times and you will be responsible for your own meals.
+You may not remain on campus during Christmas vacation.

 A quick inventory of the college bookstore reveals the following items for sale - jewelrytotebags needleworkcandyfilmsunglassesshampootoothpastepantyhose teeshirtsgymshortsumbrellasraincoats&hatsartsupplies postersbulletinboardsnotepadsstuffedanimalsHollins glasses&mugsrecordsbookspostcardsmagazinesnotebooks golfballsswimmingcapsstationeryballoonspenspencils magicmarkersmaskingtapescotchtapestrappingtapeplastic tapetextbookswastebasketscardswrappingpaperribbon HollinsblanketscoolersbooksbyHollinsfaculty.
 And you can charge there after the first week of school!

-I WISH I'D KNOWN ...
+I WISH I'D KNOWN...

--- that papers won't write themselves.
+- that papers won't write themselves.

--- how important sleep really is.
+- how important sleep really is.

---some one-liners for those first fraternity rush parties.
+- some one-liners for fraternity rush parties.

--- how to balance a checkbook.
+- how to balance a checkbook.

--- the meaning of plagiarism.
+- the meaning of plagiarism.

---that there is life after exams.
+- that there is life after exams.

+- how to make friends.

---what a "preppie" is.
+- what a "preppie" is.

--- how to cope with values in conflict with my own.
+- how to cope with values in conflict with my own.

---how to schedule my time in order to fit in a few classes around extracurricular activities.
+- how to schedule my time.

---that I'd gain fifteen pounds.
+- that I'd gain fifteen pounds.
 The food is great!

---that private telephones and long distance calls before 11 p.m. are hazardous to your health.
+- that private telephones and long distance calls before 11:00 p.m. are hazardous to your health.

+- how to study.

--- how lonely a Saturday night can get.
+- how lonely a Saturday night can be.

--- not to get so busy that I don't have time for people.
+- not to get so busy that I don't have time for people.

---how much I'd change, so I could get my parents used to the idea.
+- how much I'd change, so I could get my parents used to the idea.

+- how to share a room.

--- that grain stains!
+- that grain stains.

---that I would find the best friends in the world here at Hollins.
+- that I would find the best friends in the world here at Hollins.